Haamthelord1/apifindertg/README.md

-# MyTelegramOrgRoBot
+# Bot

-one if the best my.telegram.org scrapper inside Telegram.
+One Of the best my.telegram.org scrapper inside Telegram.

 ### ⚠ legal DISclaimER 🚸
 please treat your APP ID and API HASH with care, and ensure that they do not fall into wrong hands.